⋆The Age of Colonization⋆

-In 1607, King James I of England granted a charter to the London Company, which was a group of entrepeneurs.
-They established the first permanent settlement in North America when they founded Jamestown.
+In 1607, King James I of England granted a charter to a group of entrepreneurs called the London Company.
+They established with the foundation of Jamestown the first permanent settlement in the New World.

 Their leader was Captain John Smith, who became actively involved with the London Company to colonize Virginia for profit.
-In 1608 he became president of Jamestown council, and published "A true relation".
+In 1608 he became president of Jamestown council.

 Plymouth Colony was one of the earliest succesfull colonies, founded by the Pilgrim Fathers in 1620.